What Documents Do You Need To Refinance A Mortgage?

 If you're thinking about refinancing your mortgage, it’s good to be prepared.

-After all, refinances typically take a month or two to complete, and delays in getting your lender the information they need from you can stretch that timeline even further.
-Having all your documentation ready can help the process go more smoothly.
+After all, refinances can take a month or two to complete, and delays in getting your lender the information they need from you can stretch that timeline even further.
+Having all your documentation ready can help the process run more smoothly.

-What documents are needed for a mortgage refinance?
-Let’s go over the basics of what most borrowers will need to provide, whether they want to reduce their monthly payment or plan to invest with a cash-out refinance.
+What documents are necessary for a mortgage refinance?
+Let’s go over the basics of what most borrowers will need to provide, whether they want to reduce their monthly payment, pay off their mortgage faster or get.

 Pay Stubs

-If you’re self-employed, you’ll need copies of your last two federal income tax returns as well as profit-and-loss statements in order to verify your income.
+If you’re self-employed and need to verify your income, you must have copies of your last two federal income tax returns as well as profit-and-loss statements depending on the loan type.

-Start preparing now by locating and making copies of all of these documents – you’ll want to have these items ready to go.
+Start preparing now by locating and making copies of all of these documents – which you’ll want to have ready to go.

 Tax Returns, W-2s And 1099s